Not My Teen: A Common-Sense Approach to Teen Substance Abuse

 Using what he calls “enforced common-sense,” Milkman’s findings have improved life in Iceland.
 Although the US is a ways off from such a nation-wide approach, parents and communities can replicate these successful prevention efforts.
 Here are 5 ways you can apply this approach to prevent substance abuse in your home:

 - Have the conversation.
 Drug education alone is not enough, but it’s a great place to start.
 Teens who learn about the risks of substance abuse from their parents are 50 percent less likely to abuse.
-If you need help, try these conversation starters.

 - Find what works for your teen.
 Get your teen involved in organizations or hobbies that bring them joy.
 When teens are supervised and busy, they are less likely to abuse substances.
 Beyond drug abuse prevention, involvement in extracurricular activities allows them to learn interpersonal and life skills, foster relationships and channel their stress in a healthy way.